doctorfree/Asciiville/markdown/ascinit.1.md

 : indicates do not ask to play an animation when done

 **-c**
-: indicates console-only mode, no terminal emulators are installed or configured
+: indicates console-only mode, no terminal emulators are installed or configured and several mailcap configurations specifically tailored for console use are installed

 **-d**
 : indicates debug mode